octoxalis/11tyTips/source/content/posts/index.md

 {% _short_note %}
 with full Markdown content, styling, linking, code blocks, etc.
 {% end_short_note %}
-as well as a good commenting system
+, an Atom RSS feed, a sitemap for search engines, as well as a good commenting system
 {% _short_note %}
 using the Github [utteranc.es]{target="_blank" rel="noreferrer"} repository.
 {% end_short_note %}